 The key principles that make SaaS design great

 Researching SaaS competitors is an important part of the product design process and its main purpose is to single out the best design decisions and adopt them in your product.
-Therefore, here are 5 main lessons we can define from all the above examples.
+Therefore, here are 4 main lessons we can define from all the above examples.

 - Mind simplicity in your design, do not overwhelm the interface with unnecessary elements.

-- Never forget about people with different abilities.
+- Never forget about people with disabilities.

 - Use common design patterns to help users quickly adopt the product.